AI Football GGO: Magical Illusion

 A competing team knocked out in the round of 16 in the China GGO National Tournament by Barefoot.
 Team Captains are William and Willy.
 Their football skills are aggressive.
 In order to win, they always use foul strategies without hesitation.
 One player would block the electronic referee's view and another player would foul the opponent.
-Although there are three electronic referees in a game the other two haven't got a wide enough camera to see the foul and give a yellow or red card.
+Although there are three electronic referees in a game the other two have not got a wide enough camera to see the foul and give a yellow or red card.